-Like David, Jake Sully was the last person you’d expect to become a hero.
-A washed up wheelchair-bound cripple, this ex-Marine wasn’t even suppose to go to Pandora.
+Jake Sully, like David, was the last person you’d expect to become a hero.
+A washed-up wheelchair-bound cripple, this ex-Marine wasn’t even suppose to go to Pandora.
 Jake’s twin brother, Tom, was the scientist.
-He’d trained for years for the Avatar program… until he was mugged and killed shortly before the spaceship was to leave.
+Tom had trained for years for the Avatar program… until he was mugged and killed shortly before the spaceship was to leave.

 Jake was a warrior at heart who could no longer fight.
 He suddenly found himself in a science project for which he was unprepared (and where he wasn’t welcome by the other qualified scientist).
 Even in his Avatar body, Jake didn’t have a clue.
 Everyone thought he was a hopeless loser… except Eywa.